 Is an Ankle Foot Orthoses (AFO) for you?

-To find out if an AFO is appropriate for you, please contact us or fill in the form on the right of this page to schedule an appointment in our Mississauga or Guelph locations with a Certified Orthotist.
+To find out if an AFO is appropriate for you, please contact us or fill in the form on the right of this page to schedule an appointment at our Mississauga or Guelph location with a Certified Orthotist.
 There is no charge for the assessment and we can provide you with all of the information that you will need to make an informed decision about treatment.
-You can also call (905) 828-2969 or toll free 1-866-829-2969 or email email@example.com.
+You can also call (905) 828-2969 or toll free 1-866-829-2969 or email firstname.lastname@example.org.

 What is the process to get an AFO?

 The process for obtaining an AFO is usually as follows:

 1. See your family doctor for a diagnosis of your problem (for example, foot drop due to a stroke)